Sunny with a High Near 78 | SweetwaterNOW

 Friday Night

 Mostly cloudy, with a low around 52.
-Breezy, with a southwest wind 7 to 16 mph, with gusts as high as 25 mph.
+West southwest wind 5 to 13 mph becoming south after midnight.

 Saturday

-A 50 percent chance of showers.
-Partly sunny, with a high near 66.
-Breezy, with a west wind 15 to 17 mph, with gusts as high as 26 mph.
+A 50 percent chance of showers, mainly after noon.
+Mostly cloudy, with a high near 71.
+Breezy, with a south wind 9 to 18 mph becoming west in the afternoon.
+Winds could gust as high as 31 mph.

 Saturday Night

-A 20 percent chance of showers before midnight.
+A 30 percent chance of showers before midnight.
 Partly cloudy, with a low around 41.
-Breezy.
+West southwest wind 6 to 13 mph, with gusts as high as 28 mph.

 Sunday